Mitral valve clip repair

 Your procedure

-Mitral TEER is usually performed under general anaesthetic, meaning you'll be asleep during the procedure.
+Mitral TEER is usually performed under general anaesthetic, so you'll be asleep during the procedure.

-Using specialist cardiac imaging such as a transoesophageal echocardiogram, your cardiologist will insert a catheter into the groin and carefully guide it towards the mitral valve in the heart, where they will carefully position a small device such as MitraClip™ onto the valve to help the valve close properly and prevent blood from flowing back through the left atrium/collecting chamber.
+Using specialist cardiac imaging such as a transoesophageal echocardiogram, your cardiologist will insert a catheter into the groin and carefully position a small TEER device for mitral valve repair, such as a MitraClip™, onto the valve.
+This will help the valve to close properly and prevent blood from flowing back through the left atrium/collecting chamber.

 The whole procedure usually takes two to three hours.